Summary

 Ideally, children should be accumulating stores of nutrients in preparation for the rapid growth spurt experienced during adolescence.
 Appropriate weight gain and development will indicate whether food intake is appropriate.

-Food-related problems for young children include obesity, tooth decay and food sensitivities.
+Food-related problems for young children include obesity, tooth decay, iron deficiency and food sensitivities.

 Recommendations include:

-- If a child is gaining inappropriate weight for growth, limit energy-dense, nutrient-poor snack foods.
+- If a child is gaining inappropriate weight for growth, ensure to provide healthy, nutritious foods (such as vegetables, legumes, fruit, cereal/grain food, reduced fat dairy and lean meats), while limiting energy-dense, nutrient-poor snacks in the house.
 Increase your child’s physical activity.
-You could also limit the amount of television watching.
+You could also limit the amount of screen time.
+No need to discuss weight with your child.

 - Tooth decay can be prevented with regular brushing and visits to the dentist.
 Avoid sugary foods and drinks, especially if sticky or acidic.